Farbfetzen/corner_cutting/README.md

 Controls:

 - Press Enter to cut the corners.
-But don't make too many cuts because every cut doubles the number of corners which may cause Pygame or your PC to crash.
+But don't make too many cuts because every cut doubles the number of corners which may cause Pygame or your PC to lag.
 - Press Backspace to undo the last step.